sam0rr/PasswordManager/README.md

 # SSL Certificate Setup for Local Development

-This guide explains how to set up SSL certificates for local development with this project.
+This guide explains how to set up SSL certificates for local development with this project using **mkcert** to generate a trusted certificate for `localhost`, `127.0.0.1`, and `::1`.

 ## Prerequisites

-- macOS with Homebrew installed
+* macOS with Homebrew installed
-- Docker and Docker Compose
+* Docker and Docker Compose

 ## Setting Up SSL Certificates